a seminar with Jonathan Young presented by

 There is no need to do advance reading or see the movie versions.
 We will view not films, as the storytelling summarizes the tales sufficiently to discuss the symbolism.

-While the course does include updates on standard of care such as informed consent, duty to warn, and mandated reporting (very similar in content to those brief sections of our earlier ethics courses) – mainly, the day is a philosophical exploration of ethical behavior.
+While the course includes updates on professional obligations, the day is mainly a philosophical exploration of ethical behavior.
 It is open to anyone interested in honoring their best qualities and values.

-This course meets mandated Law & Ethics requirements for Psychology, MFT and LCSW license renewal.
+This course meets mandated Law & Ethics requirements for Psychology, LMFT and LCSW license renewal.
 It will also be of interest to members of other helping professions, especially educators, clergy, nurses, and physicians.

 Describe how integrity develops over the lifespan